Special Volunteer Opportunities

 - Monarch Madness – Volunteers capture, tag and release Monarch butterflies as they are migrating to Mexico; takes place in early September

-- Buffalo Day/Public Lands Day – Volunteers participate in stewardship projects on the Refuge, such as seed collecting, clearing brush, picking up trash, etc.; volunteers also assist with activities for the general public; takes place in late September
+- Bison Day/Public Lands Day – Volunteers participate in stewardship projects on the Refuge, such as seed collecting, clearing brush, picking up trash, etc.; volunteers also assist with activities for the general public; takes place in late September

 - Ding Darling Day – Volunteers participate in stewardship projects on the Refuge, such as seed collecting, clearing brush, picking up trash, etc.; takes place in early October